devychen/Course_Data_Science/README.md

    - conscientiousness is related to distinctions.

 **Dataset** <br>
-- Corpus: We will build a corpus based on a famous playscript (possibly _The Merchant of Venice_ by Shakespeare).
+- Corpus: Corpus built on Shakespeare's *Romeo and Juliet*.
 - With references from literetures on personalities of the characters, we will analyse the features to see if the results align with their personality and if the hypotheses are true.
 - The number of charcaters will be limited to 5 at most.